blakeluther/google-homepage/README.md

 # google-homepage
-Part the Odin Project Curriculum
+Part of the Odin Project Curriculum

+This is the first project in the Odin Project.